Learn About the SDK

 OK.
 No problem.
 First thing you can do with the Service SDK is connect the Doohickey knowledge base in your Salesforce org to your native app.
 No need to make someone awkwardly browse around the web on their mobile device.
 Instead, make it a seamless part of your app so that your customers feel at home when they’re getting help.

 Your customers still can’t find an answer to their question?
 Well then, let your customers create cases right within the app.
 They can ask their question or leave their comment without going anywhere.
 They can even get a mobile notification when an agent comments on their case.

 What’s that you say?
 You want to provide real-time support?
 Well we’ve got you covered there too.
-Using Live Agent Chat, a customer can have a live text-based chat with an agent when they have a question, directly in your app.
+Using Chat, a customer can have a live text-based chat with an agent (or even a chatbot) when they have a question.

-When you use our Snap-ins SDK, you can pick and choose any combinations of these features to suit your needs.
+When you use our Embedded Service SDK, you can pick and choose any combinations of these features to suit your needs.
 And even better, you can brand the interface so that it feels like a natural part of your app.

 So now your customers will not only love your Doohickeys, but if they need a little extra help, they’ll also love the customer support experience.